spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 .. math::
    V_R = \sum_{i=0}^{N-1} K_i^2 \cdot (RN)^2 / N_i

-Signal variance The coefficient :math:`V_S` of the count rate in the signal-based component of the slope variance is computed as:
+The signal variance, :math:`V_S`, of the count rate in the signal-based component of the slope variance is computed as:

 .. math::